group of PA students posing outside college building

 • Strength of letters of recommendation

 • Preference will be given to candidates who work in settings such as FQHCs, Community Health Centers, Indian Health Service, correctional facilities, free clinics, street medicine, and those working in primary care (family medicine, internal medicine, pediatrics, obstetrics/gynecology), urgent care and behavioral health.
-This may be demonstrated by their patient care hours, health care hours, PA shadowing, and community service/volunteer hours.
+This may be demonstrated by patient care hours, health care hours, PA shadowing, and/or community service/volunteer hours.

 • Demonstration of commitment to program mission